a-mohan1/a-mohan1.github.io/index.md

     </figure>
 </div>

-As a postdoc, I developed and solved stochastic and field-theoretical models in C++ and MATLAB, and implemented reduced-order Molecular Dynamics (MD) simulations in [LAMMPS](https://www.lammps.org/), an open source C++ MD code.
+As a postdoc, I developed and solved stochastic and statistical mechanical models in C++ and MATLAB, and implemented reduced-order Molecular Dynamics (MD) simulations in [LAMMPS](https://www.lammps.org/), an open source C++ MD code.
 Here is a video from one of my MD simulations:

 <div class="video">
     <figure style="width: 400px" class="align-center">